AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 Here for simplicity we have omitted passing the tile Box.

-Usually :cpp:`MultiFabs` have multiple components.
+Usually :cpp:`MultiFab`\ s  have multiple components.
 Thus we often also need to pass the number of component into Fortran functions.
 We can obtain the number by calling the :cpp:`MultiFab::nComp()` function, and pass it to Fortran as we have seen in the section on :ref:`sec:basics:mfiter`.
 We can also use the